 When you team up with Hammack Law Firm, we will assist you by:

-- Collecting evidence that supports your claim—photos or video footage, witness testimony, previous records against the dog and its owner.
+- Collecting evidence that supports your claim, such as photos or video footage, witness testimony, and previous records against the dog and its owner

 - Advising you on negotiations for insurance settlements

 - Representing you in court if negotiations are unsatisfactory and present limitations on covered damages